kmpetrin/Dungeon-Adventure/README.txt

 ------------------------------------------------------------------------------------------------------------------------------------
 							    *******About the Project*******

+This game was a final project for the class Design Patterns.
+The original code contained only the Battle class, 3 hero classes, and 3 monster classes.
-This project contains over 80 classes and implements various design patterns such as: strategy pattern, factory pattern, singleton, and more.
+The purpose was to refactor the code, reducing code smells, and implement various design patterns.
+This project contains over 80 classes and interfaces and implements various design patterns such as: strategy pattern, factory pattern, singleton, and more.

 Cheat code to print entire dungeon: type ';' when the main menu is displayed.
 So anytime you see "1.
 Move 2.
 Open Rucksack 3.
 Quit" and press ';' it prints the entire dungeon.
 This cheat doesn't work during battle or when rucksack is open or when choosing a "move" option.